-Initial beamlines are expected to provide a significant capacity early in NSLS-II operations to allow the exploration of the unique scientific opportunities offered by the new facility, as well as support the wide-ranging research programs of the user community served by the National Synchrotron Light Source (NSLS).
-The diagram above is based on assumptions about future funding.
+When fully built out, the National Synchrotron Light Source II will accommodate about 60-70 beamlines using 27 straight sections for insertion-device sources, 30 bending-magnet or three-pole-wiggler sources and multiple branches.
+Initial beamlines are expected to provide a significant capacity early in NSLS-II operations to allow the exploration of the unique scientific opportunities offered by the new facility, as well as support the wide-ranging research programs of the user community served by the original National Synchrotron Light Source.
+(Note that the beamline map below is based on assumptions about future funding.)

 All NSLS-II beamlines are being developed with the engagement and participation of the scientific community through beamline development proposals and beamline advisory teams.
 NSLS-II has established and is currently pursuing the following beamline construction projects, with planned timelines shown at left.